DontEatThemCookies/HQ9/PythonHQ9+/pyhq9-readme.md

 If it is set to TRUE, only uppercase/capitalized letters will be accepted as input.
 If it is set to FALSE, both uppercase and lowercase letters will be accepted.

-If you do not create the config file, it will still work with no hindrance functionality, but case sensitivity will always be set to TRUE (uppercase only).
+If you do not create the config file, it will still work with no hindrance on the functionality, but case sensitivity will always be set to TRUE (uppercase only).
 ***
 ### Interpreter implementation (interpreter-hq9+.py)